-Students will identify basic animal behaviors and hypothesize what causes them.
-Students will also discover the responsibilities of an animal physiologist.
+Students identify basic animal behaviors, hypothesize what causes them, and discover the responsibilities of an animal physiologist.
+Grades 3-5

 Activity 1: Observing a Mealworm

 - Resealable, quart-size plastic bags, 2 per group